pveber/morse/paper/paper.md

 ---

 # Summary
 Package `morse` is devoted to the analysis of experimental data collected from standard toxicity tests.
-It provides ready-to-use functions to visualize a data set and to estimate several toxicity indices to be further used in support of environmental risk assessment in full compliance with regulatory requirements.
-Such toxicity indices are indeed typically requested by standardized regulatory guidelines on which national agencies base their evaluation of applications for regulatory approval of chemical substances.
-Tools gathered together within package `morse` involve the most advanced and innovative methods developed in research, making them available for ecotoxicologists and regulators who so not need to invest in the underlying technicalities in order to perform a valuable quantitative environmental risk assessment.
+It provides ready-to-use functions to visualize a data set and to estimate several toxicity indices to be further used in support of environmental risk assessment in full compliance with regulatory requirements [@OECD2006].
+Such toxicity indices are indeed typically requested by standardized regulatory guidelines on which national agencies base their evaluation of applications for regulatory approval of chemical substances; see  for example OECD toxicity testing guideline [@OECD2016; @OECD2018].
+Tools gathered together within package `morse` involve the most advanced and innovative methods developed for ecotoxicology, such as appropriate stochastic parts in dose-response modelling [@MLDM2014], or the use of Bayesian statistics to get parameter estimates as posterior probability distribution [@Billoir2008].
+Hence, these tools are easily accessible for ecotoxicologists and regulators who do not need to deeply invest in the underlying technicalities in order to perform a valuable quantitative environmental risk assessment.

 This paper provides an overview of a typical use of package `morse` with survival data collected over time and at different increasing exposure concentrations.
 These data are analysed with the reduced version of GUTS models based on the stochastic death hypothesis (namely, the `GUTS-RED-SD` model).
 This example can be followed step-by-step to analyse any new data set, as long as the data set format is respected.